PX4/PX4-user_guide/en/advanced/computer_vision.md

   It is primarily used for indoor navigation.
 - [Visual Inertial Odometry](#visual-inertial-odometry-vio) provides 3D pose and velocity estimation using an onboard vision system and IMU.
   It is used for navigation when GNSS position information is absent or unreliable.
-- [Obstacle Avoidance](../computer_vision/obstacle_avoidance.md) provides full navigation around obstacles when flying a planned path (currently missions are supported).
-This uses [PX4/PX4-Avoidance](https://github.com/PX4/PX4-Avoidance) running on a companion computer.
 - [Collision Prevention](../computer_vision/collision_prevention.md) is used to stop vehicles before they can crash into an obstacle (primarily when flying in manual modes).

 :::tip
 The [PX4 Vision Autonomy Development Kit](../complete_vehicles_mc/px4_vision_kit.md) (Holybro) is a robust and inexpensive kit for developers working with computer vision on PX4.
-It comes with no pre-installed software, but does include an example implementation of obstacle avoidance to demonstrate the capabilities of the platform.
 :::

 ## Motion Capture